Communicate your expectations.

 While I love seeing all that, my mind often wonders, do these two know each other?

-Do they know each others full life account details?
+Do they know each others full life account, in details?

 Do they know what expectations are they holding over each others heads?